fbpx

 Because success in these types of claims is so heavily expert led, it is crucial that tried and tested experts with experience of appearing in court are used.
 Switalskis have a data base of such experts, and nothing is left to chance.

-How is Compensation Awarded?
+How is compensation awarded?

 In addition to compensation, a formal written apology may be provided from the healthcare provider responsible, which can be of great comfort to the family, when finally, failings in care will be formally acknowledged.